QuesmaOrg/quesma/docs/eap-docs.md

 ## Feedback and support
 In case of any issues, questions or feedback, please reach out to us at `eap-support@quesma.com`.

+## Debugging interface
+Quesma exposes a debugging interface on port `9999`.
+It can be accessed by web browser `http://localhost:9999`.

 ## Telemetry collection

 Quesma collects telemetry data about the usage of the service.
+It is subset of data visible in debugging interface.

 This data is used to improve the product and is not shared with any third parties.

 Telemetry data consists of:
 * Quesma environment information like components versions and runtime stats.
 Example entry: